ScilifelabDataCentre/swedish-pathogens-portal/README.md

 git clone git@github.com:ScilifelabDataCentre/swedish-pathogens-portal.git
 ```

-**NOTE:** The following instruction assume you are in the project's root
+**NOTE:** The following instructions assume you are in the project's root

 #### Create env file